Summer Teaching Development Grants

 The grants are intended to fund the total cost of the proposed project.
 In cases of exceptional expense, the University Teaching Council may consider additional funds under the Teaching Conference or the Teaching Development Grants.

 Advancing Teaching Excellence…The project needs to exceed normal course preparation, and it should either improve current pedagogical practices or introduce new pedagogical methods or materials that will significantly improve teaching and enhance student learning beyond a single course or single faculty member.

 Applicability to Kent State University…Projects need to relate to teaching within the university, college or departmental missions.
 Preference will be given to proposals that provide the greatest benefit, directly or indirectly, to students at Kent State University.

 Eligibility All full-time faculty members at any of the eight Kent State University campuses are eligible for a Summer Teaching Development Grant.
+Adjunct/part-time faculty may be considered as co-applicants with full-time faculty.
 Applicants working on collaborative projects must indicate whether they are splitting one award or requesting full awards for each collaborator, depending on the scope of the project.
 Last year's recipients of a Summer Teaching Development Grant are not eligible to apply for a grant this year.
 Only one proposal per applicant.

 Expectations of Grant Recipients